DMTK Investors Have Opportunity to Lead DermTech, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-8, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DermTech, Inc. ("DermTech" or the "Company") (NASDAQ: DMTK).
+10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DermTech, Inc. ("DermTech" or the "Company") (NASDAQ: DMTK).

 Class Period: May 3, 2022 – November 3, 2022